 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-The day before I left on a planned trip to Turkey in October 2019, a country I had wanted to visit for a long time, the Turkish president, Recep Tayyip Erdogan, announced the country would start attacking Kurdish-controlled areas of Syria on Turkey’s southeastern border.
+The day before I left on a planned trip to Turkey in October 2019, the Turkish president, Recep Tayyip Erdogan, announced the country would start attacking Kurdish-controlled areas of Syria on Turkey’s southeastern border.

 As an experienced international solo traveler, I hadn’t been concerned about traveling to Turkey, despite international travel warnings since a series of terrorist attacks in 2016.
 But this recent turn of events gave me pause, and I had to consider if it was still safe to visit Turkey.